Synchrotron radiation: Description

-The force on the emitting electron is given by the Abraham–Lorentz–Dirac force.
+The force on the emitting electron is given by the Abraham–Lorentz–Dirac← force.

+As a summary, synchrotron radiation is exactly the Doppler-shifted version of Larmor radiation according to the movement of the accelerated electrons.

 When the radiation is emitted by a particle moving in a plane, the radiation is linearly polarized when observed in that plane, and circularly polarized when observed at a small angle.
+However, in quantum mechanics, this radiation is emitted in discrete packets of photons, which introduces quantum fluctuations in the emitted radiation and the particle's trajectory.
+For a given acceleration, the average energy of emitted photons is proportional to $\gamma^3$ and the emission rate to $\gamma$.

-Synchrotron radiation from accelerators
+From accelerators

 Circular accelerators will always produce gyromagnetic radiation as the particles are deflected in the magnetic field.
 However, the quantity and properties of the radiation are highly dependent on the nature of the acceleration taking place.
 For example, due to the difference in mass, the factor of $\gamma^4$ in the formula for the emitted power means that electrons radiate energy at approximately 1013 times the rate of protons.

 Energy loss from synchrotron radiation in circular accelerators was originally considered a nuisance, as additional energy must be supplied to the beam in order to offset the losses.
 However, beginning in the 1980s, circular electron accelerators known as light sources have been constructed to deliberately produce intense beams of synchrotron radiation for research.

-Synchrotron radiation in astronomy
+In astronomy

 Synchrotron radiation is also generated by astronomical objects, typically where relativistic electrons spiral (and hence change velocity) through magnetic fields.

 Two of its characteristics include power-law energy spectra and polarization.
 It is considered to be one of the most powerful tools in the study of extra-solar magnetic fields wherever relativistic charged particles are present.
 Most known cosmic radio sources emit synchrotron radiation.
 It is often used to estimate the strength of large cosmic magnetic fields as well as analyze the contents of the interstellar and intergalactic media.

 History of detection

-This type of radiation was first detected in a jet emitted by Messier 87 in 1956 by Geoffrey R. Burbidge, who saw it as confirmation of a prediction by Iosif S. Shklovsky in 1953.
+This type of radiation was first detected in the Crab Nebula in 1956 by Jan Hendrik Oort and Theodore Walraven, and a few months later in a jet emitted by Messier 87 by Geoffrey R. Burbidge.
+It was confirmation of a prediction by Iosif S. Shklovsky in 1953.
 However, it had been predicted earlier (1950) by Hannes Alfvén and Nicolai Herlofson.
 Solar flares accelerate particles that emit in this way, as suggested by R. Giovanelli in 1948 and described by J.H.
 Piddington in 1952.

 T. K. Breus noted that questions of priority on the history of astrophysical synchrotron radiation are complicated, writing: